eranco74/agent-template/README.md

 ### Creating Your Own Agent

 1. **Define your agent's logic**:
-   - Explore the `agents/` directory (or similar).
-You can create a new Python file for your agent's specific logic and define its behavior, tools, and objectives.
+   - Update the system prompts for your agent's specific logic and define its behavior, tools, and objectives.

 2. **Configure your agent**:
-   - Modify the configuration files (e.g., `config.py` or `.yaml` files) to define your agent's parameters, models, and tools.
+   - Modify the configuration files (e.g., `deployment.yaml`) to define your agent's parameters, models, and tools.

 3. **Integrate tools**:
    - Implement or integrate external tools that your agent can use to interact with the environment (e.g., web search, API calls, database access).
-Place them in `tools/` or a similar dedicated directory.

 ## Contributing